linode/manager/CONTRIBUTING.md

 1. Implement the change, with tests
 1. Merge the change

-This usually implicates two GitHub issues: the design issue, and the implementation issue.
-For some changes, a design issue is of course not always necessary.
+This usually requires two GitHub issues: the design issue, and the implementation issue.
+But some may not require the initial design issue.

 We label issues as "ready" when one of our developers has committed to resolving it during the current 1-2 week sprint.
 You're welcome to take these on